The tax treatment of medical and health expenses

 Medical expenses while working abroad

 If you’re a director or employee and are injured or need medical treatment while working outside the UK, you can claim back the cost of the treatment.
-It’s important to note that you can only claim back costs for your own treatment and not for any health-related costs incurred by a family member accompanying you abroad.

 Health screening and check-ups